scripting/feedBase/readme.md

 ### How it works

-There are three types of nodes in our database:
+There are three types of nodes in our graph:

 1. users